asherp/touchd/docs/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5R5JyMHZxSM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Above shows a realtime visualization of the acceleration I feel when I'm skateboarding.
 The color of the edges comes from the components of acceleration, which I get from the phone in my back pocket.
-The time-delay between the edge trails is constant, so they get further apart the faster I'm going.
+The time-delay between the edge trails is constant, so they get farther apart the faster I'm going.
+All of this was achieved in a matter of hours in TouchDesigner.